Doombuoyz/doombuoy/.github/CICD_SETUP.md

 ## 📝 Troubleshooting

+### "Resource not accessible by integration" Error

+This error means GitHub Actions doesn't have permission to create releases or push commits:

+**Solution:**
+1. Go to `Settings → Actions → General`
+2. Under "Workflow permissions", select **"Read and write permissions"**
+3. Check **"Allow GitHub Actions to create and approve pull requests"**
+4. Save and re-run the workflow

 ### Pipeline Fails on First Run

 - Ensure `TEST_PYPI_API_TOKEN` secret is added correctly
 - Check that your Test PyPI token hasn't expired
 - Verify the token has upload permissions
+- Confirm workflow permissions are set to "Read and write"

 ### Version Conflicts